aadnk/ZapTechCostCalculator/README.md

 ### Pricing areas

-The following pricing areas can be used for the `--price_area` argument:
+The following pricing areas can be used for the `--price_area` argument (NO for Norway, 1 - 5 for the different regions):

 - `NO1`: Oslo / Øst-Norge
 - `NO2`: Kristiansand / Sør-Norge